Apply now for 2022-2023

 **To help with the processing of your submissions, please use the following format in the subject line of your emails (Last name, First Name, the topic of the email) for example, Wood, Amy–Resume attached.**

 We encourage all applicants to submit the information as far in advance as possible.

 Once all required documents have been received, the CMI Administrative Coordinator and CMI Program Director will review the application.
 You will be contacted by phone or email to arrange for a personal interview at CMI.
 Applicants will then receive a letter from CMI stating whether or not they have been accepted into the program.
 Upon acceptance, a candidate reserves a place in the course with a non-refundable tuition deposit fee of $500.

 We are looking forward to helping you become a certified Montessori educator.

-If you have any questions about the application process, please do not hesitate to contact Amy Wood, Administrative Coordinator for CMI, at 617.492.3410 ext.
+If you have any questions about the application process, please do not hesitate to contact Amy Wood at 617.492.3410 ext.
 126 or email at firstname.lastname@example.org